 Material fees cover costs associated with the following where applicable, and not limited to:

 - Classroom activity consumables, handouts and booklets

 - E-Learning resources and associated license access fees

 Additionally some courses require students to purchase or supply text books, kits, tools, uniforms and personal protection equipment.
 Some specific materials may be purchased through the GOTAFE Bookshop.
 A full list with associated costs will be provided to you at your course information session or during the pre-training review Interview.

 All students are required to pay an annual Student Services Fee (SSF) of $70.00.
 The Student Services Fee contributes to the provision of student engagement, learning and support services.
 SSF does not apply to short course participants.

-Completion of the following seven units, or their equivalent, which constitute the requirements for the FNSSS00014 Accounting Principles Skill Set:
+Completion of the following six units, or their equivalent, which constitute the requirements for the FNSSS00014 Accounting Principles Skill Set:

 - FNSACC311 Process financial transactions and extract interim reports